smartstore/SmartStoreNET/src/Plugins/Api.WebApi/Docs/Developer-Guide.md

 Response HTTP header fields
 ------
+**SmartStore-Net-Api-Version**: The highest API version supported by the server (unsigned integer) and the version of the installed API plugin (floating-point value).
+The API version is only increased when there is a fundamental break in API development without the ability of downward compatibility.
+The plugin version is typically increased when the API has been extended, for example when new ressouces were added.
+Example: `1 1.0`

 **SmartStore-Net-Api-Date**: The current server date and time in ISO-8601 UTC.
 Example: `2013-11-11T14:35:33.7772907Z`

 **SmartStore-Net-Api-MaxTop**: The maximum value for OData $top option.
 Required for client driven paging.